2021 Kyrgyzstan–Tajikistan clashes: April

 On 28 April, forces of Kyrgyzstan and Tajikistan on the Kyrgyzstan–Tajikistan border between Kök-Tash and Khojai A'lo, started the clashes, resulting in four deaths and dozens of injuries.
-The initial clashes were fought with fists and thrown stones, but quickly escalated to gunfire, with reports of heavy weaponry.
+The initial clashes were fought with fists and thrown stones, but quickly escalated to gunfire, with reports of use of heavy weaponry.
 The following day clashes resumed, with reported incidents in the Kyrgyz village of Kok-Terek and some other villages in the Batken and Leylek Districts, and with at least 41 people killed from both sides and roughly 10,000 people evacuated.
 The same day the foreign ministers of Kyrgyzstan and Tajikistan agreed to a ceasefire at the border.
 On 30 April, Tajikistan acknowledged the ceasefire in a statement published by its state information service.
 The ceasefire was broken twice by Tajiks during the conflict, however, including the night of 29 April.

 May

 On 1 May, the President of Kyrgyzstan Sadyr Japarov signed a decree that declares a two-day nationwide mourning, accusing Tajikistan of building-up troops and military equipment on the border.
 The Kyrgyz side also accused Tajik forces of opening fire on Kyrgyz vehicles in the area, while a Tajik spokesman speaking from Dushanbe said that the country was sticking to the ceasefire and pull-out of troops.
 Musurmanbek Tursumatov, representative of the regional administrator of the Batken Region, said that Tajik forces had blocked the Osh-Batken-Isfana road to Vorukh despite the ceasefire coming into effect.
-That same day both countries also agreed to a new ceasefire following minor new border clashes, which includes withdrawing troops from the border.
+That same day both countries also agreed to a new ceasefire, following minor new border clashes, which included withdrawing troops from the border.
 Russian Foreign Minister Sergei Lavrov urged both countries to honor the new agreement.

 On 2 May, around 33,388 civilians in Kyrgyzstan were evacuated from the Batken Region near the border.
-The Kyrgyz Ministry of the Interior and Tajikistan report that the situation at the border is stable and calm.
+The Kyrgyz Ministry of the Interior and Tajikistan reported that the situation at the border as stable and calm.
 Nonetheless, an unexploded air-to-land rocket was later discovered at a house near the border in Batken.

 On 3 May, both countries completed the withdrawal of troops from the border.
 The President of Tajikistan Emomali Rahmon also ordered that all residential buildings destroyed in Chorku be restored.
-On 6 May, the Ministry of Emergency Situations reports that 136 houses and 84 facilities in the Batken region have been destroyed.
+On 6 May, the Ministry of Emergency Situations reported that 136 houses and 84 facilities in the Batken region had been destroyed.
 On 10 May, citizens in the Batken region returned home for the first time since evacuating the region.
-On 18 May, officials in both countries announced that they had agreed to joint security controls along disputed border.
+On 18 May, officials in both countries announced that they had agreed to joint security controls along the disputed border.